CatchySmile/CubyzAddonManager/README.md

 # Cubyz Addon Manager

 Small Python addon manager for Cubyz.
-It supports listing, installing and uninstalling addons by copying/extracting them into your game's `assets/` folder.
+It supports listing, installing and uninstalling addons, and browsing addons by copying/extracting them into your game's `assets/` folder.

-Usage examples:
+GUI and URL installs:

+- A simple desktop GUI is available (requires `PySide6`).
+Run:

+        python.exe -m addon_manager.gui

 Install from a folder (will copy):